By Free Fusion Repair Team

 For example, a cracked iPhone screen and a cracked iPad screen may look like different repair jobs, but the business question is similar.
 Is the device still reliable?
 Is the fault repairable?
 Would replacement create extra setup work?
 Would repair return the device to use faster?

-This is why repair versus replacement should be treated as a business process, not a one-off decision made in a rush.
+This is why repair versus replacement should be treated as a business process, not a rushed one-off decision.
 When the same logic is applied across phones and tablets, organisations can control costs more effectively and avoid replacing devices unnecessarily.

 The same approach is explained in our related guide on iPad repair vs replacement for schools and businesses, where we look at similar decisions for organisations managing tablets.